1. Lead with the decision

 2. Build the context before the chart

 Give two sentences of context before showing numbers: the problem, the audience, and the expected behavior.
 If you skip this, stakeholders interpret the chart through their own lens.
+A well-written hypothesis is the natural source for this context — the "we believe" and "for users who" clauses map directly onto the two-sentence setup.

 Context also helps you explain why the metric matters, especially if the primary metric is not a headline KPI.